Do the words “origin and insertion” or “kinesiology” initiate feelings of fear and anxiety as you prepare for the MBLEx?

 Watch muscles in Action

-This YouTube Channel is good for any massage therapist, especially visual and audio learners.
+KenHub’s YouTube Channel is an excellent resource for any massage therapist, especially visual and audio learners.

 Review multiple choice strategy

-As you take the MBLEx, it may seem there is more than one correct answer.
+As you take the MBLEx, it may seem there is more than one correct answer, especially in the kinesiology section.
 Learn how to work through a question to choose the “best” answer.
-You can view my recent article on multiple choice strategy here.
+You can view my article on multiple choice strategy here.